xavierwoo/graph_coloring/README.md

 # Graph Coloring local search based algorithm

-This is a educational repo storing the local search based algorithms for the Graph Coloring problem.
+This is an educational repo storing the local search based algorithms for the Graph Coloring problem.

 ## Current versions